- Chart

 History and Background

 Virgin Galactic Holdings Inc. was founded in 2004 by Sir Richard Branson as part of the Virgin Group.
-The company's mission is to make space tourism a reality.
-Significant milestones include the development of the SpaceShipTwo (VSS Unity) spacecraft, the first powered test flight of VSS Unity in 2018, reaching space for the first time in December 2018 (though not officially recognized as space by FAA due to altitude), and reaching space again in February 2019.
+Its mission is to democratize space travel.
+Key milestones include the development of SpaceShipTwo, its suborbital spaceplane, and the first successful test flight to space in December 2018.
 The company went public through a SPAC merger with Social Capital Hedosophia in 2019.
-In 2021, Virgin Galactic successfully completed its first fully crewed spaceflight with passengers.
+Virgin Galactic is a pioneer in the nascent commercial spaceflight industry, aiming to provide suborbital spaceflights to private individuals and researchers.

 Core Business Areas